 When the yogurt has hardened, pop out the yogurt stick, and insert into the vagina.
 Many women prefer the frozen pops because they help relieve swollen, irritated labia as well.
 If you try treating your yeast infection with yogurt, make sure to use plain, unsweetened yogurt.
 Flavored yogurt will introduce additional sugar into your vagina, which will only increase yeast.

 GARLIC.
-Aside from being dee-licious, the medicinal properties of garlic has been revered for ages.
+Aside from being dee-licious, the medicinal properties of garlic have been revered for ages.
 When used to treat a yeast infection, garlic's natural antifungal properties actually kill off yeast.

 While you can eat garlic bread morning, day and night, there's a more expedient way to help treat your infection.
-I think you know what I'm getting at.
+I think you know what I'm getting at with garlic for yeast infection while pregnant.
 If the infection is mild, many natural Mamas advise inserting a fresh clove of garlic into the vagina every 4-8 hours until symptoms subside.
+Or you can always take an odorless garlic softgels.

 Experiment with different "doses" to see how your body reacts.
 For a stronger treatment, pierce the clove with a fingernail several times.
 If the stinging isn't too bad, try slicing the clove in half.
 While the garlic clove can't get lost inside you, removing it may involve a few moments of panic and some acrobatic maneuvers.
 That's why many women tie a string around the clove for easy, quick removal.